Documentation Revision Date: 2022-06-03

 - Dataset Revisions

 This dataset contains total carbon, total nitrogen, and total phosphorus content of aboveground biomass (AGB) and necromass (AGN) samples collected from herbaceous wetlands in the Atchafalaya and Terrebonne basins in southeastern coastal Louisiana in 2021.
-Field measurements were conducted at six sites in the Atchafalaya (N=1) and Terrebonne (N=5) basins.
+Field measurements were conducted at three sites in the Atchafalaya basin and three sites in the Terrebonne basin.
 Five of the sites are adjacent to sites from the Coastwide Reference Monitoring System (CRMS).
 The other site is in the Wax Lake Delta (WLD) without appropriate adjacent CRMS sites.
 All AGB and AGN plant material within each plot was clipped at soil level, stored in plastic bags, and transported to the laboratory for further analyses.
 Herbaceous wetland sites in both basins were chosen to represent a salinity gradient including freshwater, brackish, and saline ecosystems.
 Samples collected were for the Delta-X campaign conducted from 2021-03-19 to 2021-04-02 (spring) and 2021-08-19 to 2021-08-27 (fall).

 The Delta-X mission is a 5-year NASA Earth Venture Suborbital-3 mission to study the Mississippi River Delta in the United States, which is growing and sinking in different areas.
 River deltas and their wetlands are drowning as a result of sea level rise and reduced sediment inputs.
 The Delta-X mission will determine which parts will survive and continue to grow, and which parts will be lost.
 Delta-X begins with airborne and in-situ data acquisition and carries through data analysis, model integration, and validation to predict the extent and spatial patterns of future deltaic land loss or gain.